 The CCSK is an easy entry, high level introduction to Cloud Security, and it doesn’t require you to have deep technical cloud security expertise.

 But it still is a nice baseline for the cloud security essential knowledge.

 You need at least five years of cumulative, paid work experience

 CCSP is pretty much the same level of difficulty as CISSP, but has focus on cloud security.

 The CCSP was launched in 2015, as a cooperation between (ISC)² and CSA. (see CSA press release here), a couple years after the CCSK launch in 2011.
 The CCSP is the bigger brother of the CCSK, more advanced, and as CSA rightfully mentions in there CCSK-CCSP comparison blog, the CCSP is on the level of CISSP with a major cloud flavor.

 That’s where the dummy math description comes from…

 As ISACA mentions on their product page: “The Industry’s First Global Cloud Auditing Credential”.

+For completeness, I mentioned the CISSP ( Certified Information Systems Security Professional).
 I don’t think it needs a lot of explanation, it’s pretty much the reference standard for IT Systems security.
 (ISC)² references it as “The World’s Premier Cybersecurity Certification”.

 It’s a pretty heavy exam, and it does require at least 5 years professional security experience.
 This is not an entry level exam.